omer117/Shaka/README.md

 ## Why did you choose to build Shaka?
-I chose to do this project out of a real need, it can develop into a real and great product, I don't know a platform that is both an online store and gives an accurate weather forecast.
+I chose to do this project out of a real need, it can develop into a real and great product, I don't know a platform that is both an online store and an accurate weather forecast .

 ## Who are you?